dipankardas011/dipankardas-portfolio/content/diary/Sep24.md

 description = "Let's talk about my September 2024"
 +++

+# Date 2024-09-24
+* completed 2 books
+* learning how to write better tweeraform code which is environment aware
+* bsf community internal developement
+* ksctl calls with people on their challenges and how they are using it
+* read when to use helm and when to use kustomize for good and easy of maintaince overhead

 # Date 2024-09-23
 * again some nice design principles for application development and which to use for what kind of application like if the controller is consuming events and evtns have its operations aka options of behaviour how to handle it efficiently and with lest amount of shit code and better maintainbility than just have a huge no of lines in for handling the decision and logical part
 * reading books